AydinXudiyev/AydinXudiyev/README.md

 ## 🤝 Contributing

-I welcome contributions and collaborations!
-If you have suggestions or improvements, please fork the repository and submit a pull request.
+I welcome collaborations and contributions!
+Feel free to fork the repository and submit pull requests for any improvements or new features.

 ## 📄 License